US knocked out of Women’s World Cup after penalty shootout loss to Sweden – KION546

 (CNN) — The US’ participation in the Women’s World Cup is over, ending in the cruelest of defeats.

-It was tense, the sort of match which causes the stomach to churn, but it is Sweden which progresses to the quarterfinals, stopping the two-time defending champion from achieving a historic three consecutive world titles, with a thrilling penalty shootout victory in Melbourne on Sunday.
+After a tense match, the sort which causes the stomach to churn, it is Sweden which progresses to the quarterfinals, stopping the two-time defending champion from achieving a historic third consecutive world title, with a thrilling penalty shootout victory in Melbourne on Sunday.

 The match was decided by the video assistant referee (VAR), with referee Stéphanie Frappart – after reviewing the action – deeming that Lina Hurtig’s penalty had crossed the line despite the US’ Alyssa Naeher getting her hands to the ball and initially appearing to save it.

-Sweden’s players celebrated joyously, while there were tears from the US squad, its participation ending in the round-of-16, the earliest the US has ever departed a Women’s World Cup.
+Sweden’s players joyously celebrated winning 5-4 on penalties, while there were tears from the US squad as its participation ended in the round-of-16, the earliest the US has ever departed a Women’s World Cup.

+“So proud of the team, of the women on the field,” coach Vlatko Andonovski said afterwards.
+“I know we were criticized for the way we played and for different moments in the group stage.
+I think we came out today and showed what we’re all about, showed the grit, the resilience, the fight, the bravery.”

 With the score goalless after 120 minutes of play – 90 minutes of regulation time and 30 minutes of extra-time – the match had to be decided by penalty kicks.